Where are you from?

 We were both gluten-free for many years but during the first COVID shutdown we got really into making sourdough.
 At the time there was a flour shortage and the only thing we had access to were organic wheat berries from a local grain farm in Armstrong.
 We decided we would buy some and start milling our own flour.

 After tasting bread made from freshly milled flour we knew there was no going back.
 It was the best tasting bread we have ever had and it didn't make us feel bad like typical bread.

-We now bake most days, developing recipes and products for our online shop.
+We now bake most days, developing recipes and products for our online farm store.
 Since moving to Tulaberry we now have access to fresh eggs and a ton of fruit for our baking.
-We have even talked about one day getting a dairy cow so that we could have fresh cream and butter for our baked goods, which would make Pantry and true farm-to-table experience.
+We plan on eventually transitions to culinary farming and mostly growing fruits, veggies and grain for our value-added products and baked goods.